matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Just like Geth, we will use binary search for gas estimation.
 However, there will be some notable differences in gas estimation from the behaviour of Geth:

-- Unlike geth, it is impossible to track out of gas errors on zkSync Era.
+- Unlike Geth, it is impossible to track  *out of gas* errors on zkSync Era.
 The main reason is that the “actual” execution will happen inside the DefaultAccount system contract and due to the 63/64 rule when a high number of gas is provided, the call to the `execute` method of the DefaultAccount will NOT fail due to out of gas even though the subcall to the `transaction.to` contract did fail with an out of gas error.

 - During simulation, geth uses `tx.gasprice = 0` to make sure that the user can pay the fee even though the `tx.origin` in the simulation may not have any balance at all - This means that when `estimateGas` from an empty account is called, no `value` can be provided to such call as this account has zero balance to cover this value.